 Infrared equipment can provide contractors with countless opportunities to expand their business from repair work to decorative asphalt.
 But regardless of your infrared use – and regardless whether you’re an experienced operator or just learning the process — once you get your equipment in the field a host of challenges can impact the ease, quality and profitability of your infrared project.

-From accessibility to impractical expectations and finishing off the repair these insights, from several infrared equipment manufacturers, will prepare contractors to handle project issues in the field.
+From accessibility to impractical expectations and finishing off the repair these insights, from several infrared equipment manufacturers, will be prepare contractors to handle a host of project issues in the field.

 A right tool for the right job

 While infrared offers contractors and their customers a number of opportunities to complete repair work successfully the service might not always be the best solution to a pavement problem.
-Cliff Cameron, KM International director of sales, reminds contractors that infrared units aren’t a fix-all application.
+Cliff Cameron, KM International, reminds contractors that infrared units aren’t a fix-all application.

 “There is a right tool for the right job,” he says.
-“If you have a base failure you need to correct the base failure and fix it properly, or you need to let your customer know that you can buy them time by using infrared.
+“If you have a base failure you need to correct the base failure, or you need to let your customer know that you can buy them time by using infrared or fix it properly.
 You could also do the repair with traditional methods and infrared the seams.”

 Cameron notes that there are situations where contractors misdiagnose the pavement.
 “If you look at a heavy alligatored parking lot, sometimes it’s obvious to point right to a base failure,” he says.
 “What we’re seeing is if you don’t have a base failure that’s where the paver was a little thin with the asphalt so it didn’t handle it structurally; it wasn’t strong enough.
 If that‘s the case you can go over that, infrared that, and add more asphalt to make it thicker and taper it into the whole repair area.”